paymill/paymill-xtcommerce-4/README.md

 * Supported Languages: German, English, Spanish, French, Italian, Portuguese
 * Backend Log with custom View accessible from your shop backend

+# PayFrame

+We’ve introduced a “payment form” option for easier compliance with PCI requirements.
+In addition to having a payment form directly integrated in your checkout page, you can use our embedded PayFrame solution to ensure that payment data never touches your website.

+To learn more about the benefits of PayFrame, please visit our [FAQ](https://www.paymill.com/en/faq/how-does-paymills-payframe-solution-work "FAQ").

 # Installation

     Download the Zip here: https://github.com/Paymill/Paymill-xtCommerce-4/archive/master.zip